 THE PLAN

-Canaveral to New Smyrna map.The night before departure we had a get-together in Britannia's saloon, where I asked each person to describe their sailing history so others would have an idea of their experience.
+Canaveral to New Smyrna map.The night before departure we had a get-together in Britannia's saloon, where I asked each person to describe their sailing history, so others would have an idea of their experience.
 I also explained the intended plan.

 Bob and I decided we would do the same as last time.
 Motor-sail north on the Intracoastal Waterway to New Smyrna Beach.
-This was a distance of only 50 miles and would be a good test of the repairs I had made since the last jaunt.
-It would also allow the crew to become familiar with each other and the boat, then, all being well we would enter the Atlantic Ocean at Ponce inlet.
+This was a distance of only 50 miles and would be a good test of the repairs I had made since the last disastrous jaunt.
+It would also allow the crew to become familiar with each other and the boat, then all being well we would enter the Atlantic Ocean at Ponce inlet.

 During this short hop the engine started to overheat and we had to slow to keep the temperature down.
-We anchored at New Smyrna for the night, where we investigated the problem and found a leak in the header tank filler flange that would not allow the engine to pressurize properly.
+We anchored at New Smyrna for the night where we investigated the problem and found a leak in the header tank filler flange that would not allow the engine to pressurize properly.
 This was sealed with a new gasket that we hoped would fix the problem.

 Unfortunately the new gasket did not cure the overheating, but we decided to proceed anyway.
-We then spent the whole passage nursing the engine with maximum revolutions around only 1300 rpm, otherwise the temperature would rise excessively and we would have to throttle back or shut the motor down until it cooled.
+We then spent the whole passage nursing the engine with maximum revolutions around only 1300 rpm, otherwise the temperature would rise excessively and we would have to throttle back, or shut the motor down until it cooled.
 We estimated that this added almost a day to the passage.
 However, being propelled by the Gulf Stream and fair winds made up for some loss of engine power.
-Another thing the cranky engine made us do was actually sail the boat!
+Another thing the cranky engine made us do, was actually sail the boat!

 ROLLING ALONG.

 Ponce de Leon lighthouse at the entrance to the Atlantic.The inlet through which we entered the Atlantic is called Ponce Inlet and the lighthouse is Ponce De Leon Light.
 If we could ride the Stream all the way north it would give us a very nice push and we could then hop off at Beaufort inlet.
 The current was reported to be running at between 2 and 3 knots.
 Not a bad hoist if we could catch it.
-After a leisurely departure we entered the Atlantic Ocean at 0953 on 1st May 2022, to meet a rolling sea from the east and an easterly wind at about 15-20 knots as Chris Parker had predicted.
+After a leisurely departure we entered the Atlantic Ocean at 0953 on 1st May 2022 to meet a rolling sea from the east and an easterly wind at about 15-20 knots as Chris Parker had predicted.
 We bore away on 015 degrees and rolled out the jib, fore staysail, and mainsail.
-All the sails on Britannia are roller furled, controlled from each side of the companionway on the rope decks.
+All the sails on Britannia are roller furled, controlled from each side of the companionway from the rope decks.
 The sails steadied the boat somewhat, but we still rolled heavily in some of the easterly swells, Sunset at sea.that remained with us for the whole passage.

 It was late afternoon before the wind began to veer and we were able to alter course to 045 degrees to meet our rendezvous with the Gulf Stream about 30 miles to the east.
-Unfortunately this meant we would not enter it until well after dark and I was disappointed not to be able to see our moving staircase that is usually quite distinguishable due to the sea color change from grey-green to a perfect blue.
+Unfortunately this meant we would not enter it until well after dark and I was disappointed not to be able to see our moving staircase, that is usually quite distinguishable due to the sea color change, from grey-green to a perfect blue.
 Still, we had a spectacular sunset that only a sunset at sea can give.

-A unique phenomenon of ocean passage making is the night sky unencumbered by land glare, and our first night was spectacular including the full panoply of the Milky Way.
-Another thing landlubbers never see is moon rise with its silvery path from the horizon to the boat as spectacular as any sunset.
+A unique phenomenon of ocean passage making is the night sky, unencumbered by land glare, and our first night was spectacular including the full panoply of the Milky Way.
+Another thing landlubbers never see is moon rise with its silvery path from the horizon to the boat. as spectacular as any sunset.
 There were lots of wows and Gullfstream blue.camera clicking, but of course no printable photos due to the rolling of the ship.

 In the morning, as we sailed deeper into the wide current we began to see many large multi-colored tropical fish similar to Dolphin, (Mahi Mahi), swimming alongside.
 We could almost scoop them up, so where was the fishing tackle when we needed it?
 The sea was a perfect blue and paint manufacturers should name a color for it ‘Gulfstream Blue.’

-Sails pulling hard.The wind remained steady from the southeast so I unrolled the between mast staysail for which a schooner is so suited.
-It is set between the masts a bit like a mizzen staysail on a ketch and this sail further increased out speed.
+Sails pulling hard.The wind remained steady from the southeast so I unrolled the between mast staysail, for which a schooner is so suited.
+It is set between the masts a bit like a mizzen staysail on a ketch, and this sail further increased out speed.

 As the crew became accustomed to the motion we all settled down to the routine of a small boat on a very large ocean.
-Our course, or rather the course dictated by the Gulf Stream meant we were heading away from land to be 120 miles at the widest point on a direct course for Beaufort Inlet and no way were we going to lose that fantastic escalator.
+Our course, or rather the course dictated by the Gulf Stream meant we were heading away from land to be 120 miles at the widest point on a direct course for Beaufort Inlet, and no way were we going to lose that fantastic escalator.
 Of course, as every experienced ocean voyager knows it was just too good to last.

-Kevin and the engine.I had complete confidence in my two mechanics to get the motor going again so I decided to leave them to it.
+Kevin and the engine.I had complete confidence in my two mechanics to get the motor going again, so I decided to leave them to it.
 I had my own problems anyway, trying to keep the boat moving in a declining wind.
 At one point we appeared to be only moving forward at the speed of the current and it was Bob who later coined the phrase, “Becalmed at three knots.”

 The lads reconnected the port tank to the engine line with a separate hose that allowed fuel to be drawn from that tank.
 All the filters were changed, because it was a fair bet that a lot of tank sludge would have been drawn into them in the dying moments of the engine.
-The new filters then had to be primed and the engine bled, and it took hours to get the motor to start again.
+The new filters then had to be primed and the engine bled, which took hours to get the motor to start again.
 But start it did.

 Storm clouds ahead.The weather had been kind to us thus far, but now a new obstacle appeared ahead on the horizon in the unmistakable sign of a large thunderhead squall.
 These are prevalent in the warm Gulf Stream waters and many are small and not serious hazards, but this one was gigantic.
-It looked like miles across and to be avoided at all costs but we were not at all sure which way it was moving, if at all.
+It looked like miles across and to be avoided at all costs, but we were not at all sure which way it was moving if at all.
 The consensus was that it would likely be traveling eastward so we altered our course to the northwest.
-As we got closer water spouts could be seen within the colossus and these tornado-like formations have been known to sink bigger ships than ours.
-However, everyone became less anxious as we slowly passed to the west of the storm and were then able to return to our proper course.
+As we got closer water spouts could be seen within the colossus, and these tornado-like formations have been known to sink bigger ships than ours.
+However, everyone became less anxious as we slowly passed to the west of the storm, and were then able to return to our proper course.
 I privately wondered what would have happened if it had not been spotted during the night and we had run straight into it?
 But this was why I insisted that one of our experienced members be on watch at all times throughout the night.

-The squaresail set,tThe following morning the wind veered more to the south onto our stern and the sails began to constantly shake with the swell.
-It was time to unfurl the fore-Course squaresail I had invented that hung from Britannia’s foremast and was designed for exactly this kind of wind.
+The squaresail set,tThe following morning the wind veered more to the south onto our stern and the head sails began to constantly shake with the swell.
+It was time to unfurl the fore-course squaresail I had invented, that hung from Britannia’s foremast and was designed for exactly this kind of wind.
 It is a 350’ square foot sail that rolls up and down inside its hollow yard like a blind.
 However, as I looked up at the yard I immediately knew something was wrong because it was swaying slightly from side to side.
-This should have been impossible, since it was attached to the mast at its gooseneck, except that it now appeared it was just hanging loosely by its hoist and lifts.
+This should have been impossible since it was attached to the mast at its gooseneck, except that it now appeared it was just hanging loosely by its hoist and lifts.
 With the boat rolling so much I was not about to go up the mast to investigate or allow anyone else to do so.
-This left two options, (1) lower the yard and lash it securely to the mast, or (2) unfurl the sail and let it fly, using the hoist, lifts and braces to hold it steady.
+This left two options, lower the yard and lash it securely to the mast, or unfurl the sail and let it fly, using the hoist, lifts and braces to hold it steady.
 I chose the latter and the sail quickly steadied pushing us along handsomely.

 Our third night at sea passed with little incident, except that the 6.5 Kw Kabuto generator suddenly decided not to run for more than ten minutes before stopping, when we had to wait for it to cool down.
 This was only just time to cook a frozen dinner - if you were quick.
 Luckily there were other food options and nobody starved.

-We were still rolling from the easterly swell and as if knowing this would be our last night one hefty wave rolled me completely out of my saloon settee pilot berth and I found myself on the cabin floor, pillow and all.
+We were still rolling from the easterly swell and as if knowing this would be our last night one hefty wave rolled me completely out of my saloon settee berth and I found myself on the cabin floor, pillow and all.
 I knew I couldn't fall any further so that's where I stayed.
 I really must add lee clothes to my list(s).

 As we began to close the land, cell phone coverage resumed at 15 miles and mobile phones appeared as if from nowhere.
-I had a hard time finding a willing hand to help run the boat and could have fallen overboard and nobody would have noticed.
+I had a hard time finding a willing hand to help run the ship and could have fallen overboard and nobody would have noticed.
 It seemed like half of America was wondering where we were, but we were now heading home and families and friends needed reassurance that we were okay.

 Moorhead City waterfront.There was still one more trial in store as we approached the wide Beaufort inlet.
 On trying to wind the in-mast mainsail into its slot a loose halyard found its way into the fold and jammed the sail.
 I had to turn Britannia round into the heavy following swell while the crew unwound the sail and pulled the halyard out, then wound it back in.
-This was achieved with skill and careful precision and we motored slowly into a calm spot on the Moorhead City side of the inlet, and thankfully to everyone, we dropped the hook at 1900 on 4th May 2022.
+This was achieved with skill and careful precision and we motored slowly into a calm spot on the Moorhead City side of the inlet, and thankfully to everyone, dropped the hook at 1900 on 4th May 2022.

 Houses on Adam's creek.The sun was below the yard so it didn't take long for a few of the crew to consume half a bottle of Irish whiskey, (I won't say who, but one of their names begins with R), to celebrate our safe landfall.

 In the morning we weighed, (slowly, due to a few hangovers), and set off up Adam's Creek that connects Beaufort inlet to Pamlico Sound.
-This is some creek! and more like a wide river for most of the way, with many stylish houses and boat docks on both banks.
+This is some creek! and more like a wide river for most of the way with many stylish houses and boat docks on both banks.

-Britannia at her new home.It was an emotional moment for me to finally emerge into the Neuse River-Pamlico Sound and feel a welcoming wind from the east to greet me.
+Britannia at her new home.It was an emotional moment for me to finally emerge into the Neuse River-Pamlico Sound, and feel a welcoming wind from the east to greet me.
 We even set a jib and the ˜tweenmast staysail to carry us the last 15 miles to the entrance to Fairfield Harbour and Britannia’s mooring.
 We entered the inner lagoon at 1500 on 5th May 2022.The route chart so expertly done by Kevin.

 I would like to thank all the crew for their help in bringing Britannia to her new home.
 Particularly the sterling work Bob and Kevin did with the engine failure.
 Also Kevin’s superb navigation and the lovely photographs taken by Kim.
-There were many frustrating weeks when I was unable to coordinate a crew with a weather window, when Kati and I considered bringing the boat up on our own, but I'm pleased we didn't.
+There were many frustrating weeks when I was unable to coordinate a crew with a weather window, when Kati and I considered bringing the boat up on our own but I'm pleased we didn't.
 Oh! and thanks also to the Gulf Stream, without which we would probably still be out there.

-A split-pin on the yard gooseneck had sheared, probably due to the heavy rolling, and caused the connection to part.
+A split-pin on the yard gooseneck had sheared, probably due to the heavy rolling and caused the connection to part.
 I only had to replace a spring latch to be able to re-hoist the yard.
 The trouble was I had to wait for it to come from France.

 I repaired the fuel problem by installing a new pipe and it is now working fine.
 I am planing to clean both tanks and polish the remaining fuel.